 Dr. Parisien is triple Fellowship trained having completed sub-specialized training in Minimally Invasive Hip Surgery at Harvard Medical School, sub-specialized training in Sports Medicine & Cartilage Restoration at the University of Pennsylvania where he served as a Team Physician for the NCAA Division-I Penn Quakers and sub-specialized training in Sports Medicine & Shoulder Surgery at Boston University where he served as a Team Physician for the NCAA Division-I BU Terriers.

-Dr. Parisien holds numerous leadership positions as a Trustee of the Board of Athletes Soul, Associate Editor of the Journal of Cartilage & Joint Preservation, Editorial Board Member of both the Journal of Arthroscopy and the Journal of Sport Rehabilitation, a member of the Research Committee for both the American Orthopaedic Society for Sports Medicine and the Arthroscopy Association of North America, a member of the Learning Center Committee for the Arthroscopy Association of North America as well as the Media Committee for the Society of Military Orthopaedic Surgeons.
-Dr. Parisien previously served on the Board of Directors of the Massachusetts Orthopaedic Association and currently serves as an active member of the American Academy of Orthopaedic Surgeons, Orthopaedic Research Society, International Cartilage Regeneration and Joint Preservation Society, Arthroscopy Association of North America, International Society of Arthroscopy, Knee Surgery and Orthopaedic Sports Medicine, International Society for Hip Arthroscopy, Biologic Association and is a Friend of the Society of Military Orthopaedic Surgeons.
+Dr. Parisien holds numerous leadership positions as a member of the Council of Delegates for the American Orthopaedic Society for Sports Medicine, Associate Editor of the Journal of Cartilage & Joint Preservation, Editorial Board Member of both the Journalof Arthroscopy and the Journal of Sport Rehabilitation, a member of the Research Committee for both the American Orthopaedic Society for Sports Medicine and the Arthroscopy Association of North America, a member of the Surgical Skills Committee for the Arthroscopy Association of North America, a member of the Nominating Committee for the New England Orthopaedic Society and a member of the Media Committee for the Society of Military Orthopaedic Surgeons.
+Dr. Parisien previously served on the Board of Directors of the Massachusetts Orthopaedic Association and currently serves as a Trustee of the Board of Athletes Soul.
+Dr. Parisien is an active member of the American Academy of Orthopaedic Surgeons, American Orthopaedic Society for Sports Medicine, International Cartilage Regeneration and Joint Preservation Society, Arthroscopy Association of North America, International Society of Arthroscopy, Knee Surgery and Orthopaedic Sports Medicine, International Society for Hip Arthroscopy, Orthopaedic Research Society and is a Friend of the Society of Military Orthopaedic Surgeons.

 - Mount Sinai Beth Israel